Lombard-Web-Services/secure-pricetable-checkout-for-stripe-server/README.md

 ## Contributing

 This project is not open for contributions due to the CC BY-NC-ND license.
-For inquiries or custom solutions, contact [contact@lombardweb.com](mailto:contact@lombardweb.com).
+For inquiries or custom solutions, I can help.

 ---